-- > Review and revise school policies related to dating abuse and domestic violence, focusing on keeping students safe.
-School policies should address the safety and well-being of targets of dating abuse and violence, consequences for abusers, procedures in the event of a restraining order, procedures for students to ask for help and to report violence they witness or know about, and connecting students to community dating abuse resources.
-Consider instituting a policy addressing inappropriate use of technology (e.g, cell phones, e-mail, text-messaging, social networking web sites) to control, intimidate or bully other people. - > Raise awareness about teen dating abuse and violence in your school.
+- > Raise awareness about teen dating violence in your school.
 Educate the faculty, staff, and parents about the issue and how to respond to students seeking help.
-Encourage other teachers to address dating abuse in the classroom.
+Encourage other teachers to address dating violence in the classroom.
 Conduct a presentation during a meeting of your school's parent-teacher association.
 Hold assemblies about the issue.
-Organize a student art exhibit or an essay or poetry contest on teen dating abuse and violence. - > Make it clear that it is acceptable to talk about dating abuse at school.
+Organize a student art exhibit or an essay or poetry contest on teen dating violence. - > Review and revise school policies related to dating and domestic violence, focusing on keeping students safe.
+School policies should address the safety and well-being of targets of dating violence, consequences for abusers, procedures in the event of a restraining order, procedures for students to ask for help and to report violence they witness or know about, and connecting students to community dating violence resources. - > Make it clear that it is acceptable to talk about dating violence at school.
 Put up posters and flyers around campus to educate students about the issue and publicize local resources.
 Invite staff from a local domestic violence organization to speak to students, staff, and/or parents. - > Start a peer education group.
-Teens who experience dating abuse are more likely to tell their friends than anyone else.
+Teens who experience dating violence are more likely to tell their friends than anyone else.
 Peer educators can be trained to teach other students about the issue and/or to co-facilitate (with an adult) groups that focus on healthy relationships.
-Peer education groups can be a great source of support, while also being a positive, powerful influence.
-However, it is not the peer educators' role to counsel and "rescue" targets from abuse.
-Instead, they can encourage targets to talk to people who can provide help and guidance. - > Make students aware of the anonymous, secure, and easily-accessible loveisrespect.org, The National Teen Dating Abuse Helpline.
-Resources and services are available 24/7 online at www.loveisrespect.org or by calling 1-866-331-9474 or 1-866-331-8453 TTY.

-contact info: If you have questions about how to handle a dating abuse-related situation with a student, or would like to speak to someone about starting a program at your school, please contact The National Teen Dating Abuse Helpline at 1.866.331.9474 or 1.866.331.8453 (TTY) or www.loveisrespect.org.
+contact info: If you have questions about how to handle a dating violence-related situation with a student, or would like to speak to someone about starting a program at your school, please contact loveisrespect.org-the National Teen Dating Abuse Helpline at 1.866.331.9474 / 1.866.331.8453 (TTY) or Break the Cycle at 1.888.988.TEEN.